sobocanv/semantic-text-simplification/README.md

 ### Data Sources:

-* **Wikipedia Simple English Corpus**: This dataset contains sentences from Wikipedia articles in both their original and simplified forms.
+* **Plain Text Wikipedia (SimpleEnglish) Dataset**: This dataset contains sentences from Wikipedia articles in both their original and simplified forms.
 It is an excellent source for training models on text simplification.
-* **Newsela Corpus**: Newsela is a platform providing news articles rewritten at different reading levels, making it a valuable resource for training simplification models, especially for educational purposes.
+* **Newsela Dataset**: Newsela is a platform providing news articles rewritten at different reading levels, making it a valuable resource for training simplification models, especially for educational purposes.
-* **TURK Corpus**: A dataset specifically created for evaluating English sentence simplification tasks.
+* **TURK Dataset**: A dataset specifically created for evaluating English sentence simplification tasks.
 It contains a set of complex sentences with multiple simplified versions, making it useful for fine-tuning models on semantic consistency.
-* **WikiLarge**: A large-scale dataset derived from Wikipedia for text simplification tasks.
+* **WikiLarge Dataset**: A large-scale dataset derived from Wikipedia for text simplification tasks.
 It contains over 400,000 pairs of complex and simplified sentences.

 ### AI Methods: